JonathanReimerBerg/BirdDatabase/README.md

 version of SQLite (found here: https://sqlitebrowser.org/), and then run the DatabaseWrite.py to create the Database structure.
 Then you can use the SQL_App.py's import data function to add your personal data, which is obtained with EBird's "Download my data" function.
 Make sure the CSV file is named "MyEBirdData.csv", or change the default name in the python code.
+Finally, run the SQL_App.py file to run the program.

 # License
 [MIT](https://choosealicense.com/licenses/mit/)